 Wilson Day provides an opportunity for newly arrived freshmen students to spend a day with their halls, socializing and getting to know them better.
 Everyone in the hall participates in the same activity, providing a relaxed atmosphere for casual conversation to develop.

-Participating in acts of community service benefit and enrich the agencies that are helped as well as the lives of those doing the service.
+Participating in community service benefits and enriches the agencies that are helped as well as the lives of those doing the service.
 Through Wilson Day, the University of Rochester hopes to instill an idea of service into all of its students.
-The University is actively taking actions to become more involved in the local community.

 Wilson Day serves to introduce students to both their new Rochester home and their campus residential community.
 Wilson Day shows the commitment of the University, as the only college within Rochester's city limits, to its larger role within the community.